 If you believe that the information on your CAN is incorrect you must, within 14 days of the issue date of the CAN, submit a written request to RMIT Connect for the CAN to be corrected.
 RMIT is obliged to correct any 'university errors' and issue a new CAN to reflect the correct details.
 Errors made by the student will not be corrected and, depending on the error, you may remain fee liable or incur academic penalties.

-If you have a query regarding your CAN, visit RMIT Connect or call +61 3 9925 5000 during business hours.
+If you have a query regarding your CAN, contact RMIT Connect.